 While readership of medical print publications remains strong, digital channels are becoming increasingly popular with almost eight in 10 GPs now reading online medical publications monthly.

-In recognition of this continuing shift in GP behaviour, Australian Doctor Group last week launched AccessPLUS, a bespoke digital sales channel designed to fill the space left behind as rep engagement continues to fall .
+In recognition of this continuing shift in GP behaviour, Australian Doctor Group last week launched AccessPLUS, an innovative digital communications channel designed to fill the space left behind as rep engagement continues to fall.

-“With shrinking pharma sales forces and declining interest from doctors in traditional sales techniques, we think AccessPLUS hits the sweet spot for our clients” says McGeever.
+“With shrinking pharma sales forces and declining interest from doctors in traditional face to face sales techniques, we think AccessPLUS hits the sweet spot for our clients and our readers” says McGeever.

 Less than a month in, six large pharmaceutical partners are already on board, using the platform to drive Q4 sales, enable speed-to-market, and access those hard-to-reach GPs.